yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 ## Further Improvements

-1. We can also incorporatethe the concept of ```focus of expansion (FOE)``` which can improve obstacle avoidance capabilities.
+1. We can also incorporate the concept of ```focus of expansion (FOE)``` which can improve obstacle avoidance capabilities.
 FOE refers to the point in the visual field where objects appear to be approaching or receding.
 By utilizing FOE information, our system can determine the direction of object motion **relative** to the UAV and adjust its flight path accordingly, actively avoiding potential collisions.